An organism is one which lives an independent life.

 Protozoa

 These are the eukaryotic cells that live mostly in water.
 It can be freshwater or marine water but very rarely in soil or land.
-They are many types of protozoa and some are free-living while others act as parasites.
+There are many types of protozoa, and some are free-living, while others act as parasites.
 Some of them even cause severe diseases in humans.

-They generally consist of a plasma membrane, nucleus, mitochondria, vesicles, flagella, cilia and other cell organelles.
-Though most of them free living, they get their food from external sources.
+They generally consist of a plasma membrane, nucleus, mitochondria, vesicles, flagella, cilia, and other cell organelles.
+Though most live free, they get their food from external sources.
 They eat up bacteria and other organic matter.

 Bacteria

 These are prokaryotic single-celled organisms.
 They are said to be omnipresent.
-They are found in water, soil, air and even in extreme climates like heat and cold.
-There are many disease-causing bacteria and have been affecting humans for centuries.
-These bacteria have the ability to derive energy from multiple sources.
-Some of them are parasites, some saprophytes, autotrophs and even chemotrophs.
+They are found in water, soil, air, and extreme climates like heat and cold.

 Archaea

 These are another set of prokaryotes that significantly differ from bacteria.
-There are anaerobic organisms which means they live in areas with no oxygen.
-They are found in harsh climates like hot springs, saltwater.
-Besides they are also found in soils and oceans.
+Anaerobic organisms live in areas with no oxygen.
+They are found in harsh climates like hot springs and saltwater.
+They are also found in soils and oceans.

 Single-celled parasite